GLOBAL MARKETS-Stocks sour as Apple results leave bitter aftertaste

 "We believe gold should range trade around current levels, but do not dismiss the possibility of further price falls, given the lack of safe-haven interest," Barclays commodities analysts wrote in a note to clients.

 Crude oil futures were still under pressure too, as investors worried about ample supply.
-U.S. crude was down 1.1 percent at $50.30 and Brent shed 0.7 percent to $56.66.
+U.S. crude was down 1.5 percent at $50.10 and Brent shed more than 1 percent to $56.43.

-Sterling was the biggest mover among major currencies, lifted by the BoE minutes.
-It was up 0.5 percent against the dollar at $1.5630 and 0.6 percent higher against the euro, pushing the single currency back below 70.00 pence .
+Sterling was the biggest mover among major currencies.
+It was up 0.4 percent against the dollar at $1.5615, supported by expectations the Bank of England will raise interest rates around the turn of the year.

-Standard & Poor's upgraded Greece's sovereign credit rating on Tuesday by two notches and revised its outlook to stable from negative, citing euro zone countries' initial agreement to start negotiations with Athens on a third bailout.
+On Greece, Standard & Poor's upgraded its sovereign credit rating on Tuesday by two notches and revised its outlook to stable from negative, citing euro zone countries' initial agreement to start negotiations with Athens on a third bailout.

 European bond markets awaited the Greek parliament vote, sticking to narrow ranges.
 Benchmark 10-year Bund yields fell a basis point to 0.77 percent, and Italian yields were steady at 1.96 percent.

 The yield on 10-year U.S. Treasuries slipped a basis point to 2.33 percent.
-(Reporting by Jamie McGeever; Editing by Catherine Evans; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+(Reporting by Jamie McGeever; Editing by Larry King; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 March 24 Tesla Motors Inc will start taking orders for its solar roof tiles in April, Chief Executive Elon Musk said in a Tweet on Friday.